TayyubaK/SQL-Project/cleaning_data.md

 ### **Issues to Address**
-* Identify columns to use, then find:
+* Data clean columns to be used in queries.
+Address:
     * nulls
     * duplicates
     * anomalies